jmotto/Regex-Tutorial/regex-gist.md

 Character escapes are used when a character is needed to be used literally and are shown by a backslash \ .

-Character escapes are shown by a backslash symbol (\), and this can be used to escape a character that will is due to be interpreted differently.
-A great example of this is the dot (.) symbol that we have used within our email Regex example.
-We can see this in every group construct we have within our expression -

-•	([a-z0-9_\.-]+)
-•	([\da-z\.-]+)
-•	([a-z\.]{2,6})

-In all 3 of the examples above, we can see (\.) symbol being used to represent a literal dot (.).
-A single dot in regex expressions, will represent any character whatsoever, so if we did not use this character escape prior to using the dot, then we would be searching for every character possible, which we do not want in our username.

-It is important to note that when inside bracket expressions [ ], all special characters will lose their effect.
-However, the backslash (\) still seems to retain effect.
-This can be seen within the Regex expression for the '\.', and the '\d' used inside the square brackets.

 ## Author